DKotzer/react-vscode-portfolio/public/pages/overview.md

 ## Summary

-Senior Software Developer specializing in web application development.
-Experienced with all stages of the development cycle for dynamic web projects.
-Well-versed in numerous programming languages including C# .NET, Python and JavaScript/TypeScript.
-Strong background in both accounting/auditing and software development.
-Mitigated the gap between end users and developers, co-designed and built scalable solutions.
+Software developer looking for an opportunity to apply my problem-solving and critical thinking skills interesting projects.
+Transiting to software development after a decade-long career in general IT and have been loving the change.

 ## 👨‍💻 Experience

-**Software Developer** @ [General Assembly](https://generalassemb.ly/) _(Sept 2022- Present)_
+**Software Developer** @ [General Assembly](https://generalassemb.ly/) _(Sept 2022- Present)

-- Was hired at General Assembly as a Instructional Associate after completeing their software engineering immersive bootcamp.
+- Was hired at General Assembly as a Instructional Associate after completing their software engineering immersive bootcamp.
 - _**Technologies used:**_ Python, React.js, Django, Node, Express, JavaScript, MongoDB, PostgreSQL

 &nbsp;